philc/book-notes/business/7 powers - hamilton helmer.md

   * Stability: Branding, Process Power
 * "The Counter-Positioning and Cornered Resource are most likely to be established in the origination stage.
-These are wonderful, durable types of Power specifically because your 'route to Power' is locked in early, so lon gas you execute well."
+These are wonderful, durable types of Power specifically because your 'route to Power' is locked in early, so long as you execute well."
 * Process Power is developed in the stability phase.
 "Only when a company has scaled sufficiently and operated long enough can it have evolved processes which are sufficiently complex or opaque to defy speedy emulation."